shrenikm/website_src/content/posts/2023-12-25-multi-vehicle-mixed-integer-programming.md

 \end{equation}
 Which is just the original constraint.

->So if $b_i = 1, \forall i \in \set{1, \ldots n}$, then this means that each constraint would trivially be satisfied, so this would be equivalent to not have any constraints at all.
+>So if $b_i = 1, \forall i \in \set{1, \ldots n}$, then this means that each constraint would trivially be satisfied, so this would be equivalent to not having any constraints at all.
 On the other hand if $b_i = 0, \forall i \in \set{1, \ldots n}$, then then problem will be treated as an optimization problem where each of the original constraints need to be satisfied.

 >What happens if at least one of the $b_i$ values are restricted to be $0$?
-This would mean that at least one of the constraints (the ones where $b_i = 0$) will need to be satisfied (active), but the rest wouldn't need to be active as they would be trivially satsified due to $M$.
+This would mean that at least one of the constraints (the ones where $b_i = 0$) will need to be satisfied (active), but the rest wouldn't need to be active as they would be trivially satisfied due to $M$.

 >Hence by having an additional constraint on the sum of $b_i$ values, restricting them to a maximum value of $n-1$, we can guarantee that at least one $b_i = 0$.
 This then translates to our desired property of the optimization problem requiring only one of the constraints to be satisfied!

 Equipped with this, we can now look at how the paper frames collision avoidance constraints.
-It is assumed that each obstacle is rectangular and the vehicle moves in a 2D space (It can easily be extended to 3D).
+It is assumed that each obstacle is rectangular and the vehicle moves in a two dimensional space (It can easily be extended to 3D).
 Each vehicle/robot is also assumed to be a point.

-If $s_i$ is the current state of the vehicle, we assume that the state contains some $x_i$ and $y_i$, which correspond to the $x$ and $y$ coordindates of the vehicle in 2D space.
+If $s_i$ is the current state of the vehicle, we assume that the state contains some $x_i$ and $y_i$, which correspond to the $x$ and $y$ coordinates of the vehicle in 2D space.
 If the mid point of the obstacle is $(x_c, y_c)$ and its size is $(d_x, d_y)$, we can compute the bottom left and top right points as:
 \begin{equation}
 \begin{aligned}
 \xmin = x_c - 0.5d_x\\\\